tiberiu-telcean/scripts/README.md

 # My scripts

+WARNING: arguments can be a little buggy, 'tct -g "file"' works but 'tct "file" -g' doesn't.
+All options are before required arguments.

 blur : blurs a transparent window.
 This only works if you have kde plasma *installed* and some software that makes a window transparent.
 Disappears when you close a window.

 matrix : script that launches a fullscreen terminal window with unimatrix.